 At the same time, you also need to avoid assuming that you are guilty.
 Even if you have no doubt that your BAC was above the legal limit when the police stopped you, you could still have defenses available.
 From questioning the reliability of your breath test results to arguing that the police stopped you without reasonable suspicion, there are multiple ways to defend against a DUI charge even if you were drunk at the time of your arrest.

-Speak with a Criminal Defense Lawyer in Rock Hill, SC
+For Free Consultation Speak with Criminal Defense Lawyer in Rock Hill, SC